spaceboats/spaceboats.github.io/_posts/midterm_temp_blog.md

 when the app opens.
 For example, if a user takes the same route every day from the same stop, it shouldn't take 5 clicks in order to get the next stop time for their route at their stop.
-In order to make this more easily accessible, we are making use of favorites.
-We will also be using GPS location to display the closest stops on a map in the near future.
+In order to make this more easily accessible, we are making use of favorites, by using a SQLite database stored on the device.
+After we receive a google api key, we will be using GPS location to display the closest stops on a map in the near future.

 ### [Web app][busbus_web_app]